 On 20th Oct 40 a Messerschmitt Bf110C-5 (Serial L2+MR) from Gruppe 7(F)/LG2 was shot down (during a photo-recce of the Thames Estuary) by Spitfires from 92 Squadron.
 It force-landed at Bockingfold, Horsmonden.
 The aircraft burnt out and although the pilot (Oberleutnant Lemmerich) was captured, his radio op/rear gunner was killed.
 His rank and surname was Uffz.
 Ebeling.
 He may have been buried locally.
 All German war dead that died over Britain were re-interred in the German War Cemetery at Cannock Chase, Staffs after 1959 so he now be buried there.

 Source The Battle of Britain – Then and Now – W.G.Ramsay.

-Other aircraft we also shot down over the skies of Horsmonden so this may not be the definitive answer but it does seem to fit the bill.
+Other aircraft were also shot down over the skies of Horsmonden so this may not be the definitive answer but it does seem to fit the bill.

 Hope this helps,

 Regards Simon Blackwell